Can Chickens Eat Tomatoes? All You Need to Know!

 AspectRipe TomatoesUnripe Tomatoes

 Feeding GuidelinesAlways make sure tomatoes are fully ripe (deep red, soft) when giving them to chickens.
 Remove the green parts (stems, leaves) to avoid solanine poisoning.
-Offer tomatoes as a treat in moderation, not more than 10% of the diet.Best to avoid feeding to chickens.
+Offer tomatoes as a treat in moderation, not over 10% of the diet.Best to avoid feeding to chickens.
 If eaten accidentally, watch for unknown signs and symptoms.
 If you see any adverse effects, contact your nearest vet.

 Ripe tomatoes are always a clear winner when you are going to feed chickens.
 Unripe tomatoes have the same nutrition levels, but they have risks associated with solanine toxicity.